itsf4llofstars/enigma_machine/README.md

 ## Enigma Machine

 The enigma.py (Enigma Machine proper) is still in development.

+## Build Your Own Random Rotors

+The build-rotors.py script will build 5 random, 26 non-repeating,<br>
+lettered lists and write them to a text file named rotors.txt.<br>

+You can now use these rotors in your own Enigma Machine.
+You will be required<br>
+to copy and paste them into the code at this time.

 <br><br>
 ## Operation Notes As a Reminder to itsf4llofstars